I’m a designer and art director exploring how visual systems shape

-My work explores the convergence of design, philosophy, and technology, that continuously pushes the boundaries of conventional graphic design.
-I strive to flex across a range of visual languages, often involving a focus on typography, motion design, and conceptual thinking.
+I strive to flex across a range of visual languages, often focusing on typography, motion design, and conceptual thinking.

 Curretly